Understanding Autism Burnout: Signs, Effects, + How to Recover

 Extreme exhaustion

 One of the most overwhelming symptoms is profound fatigue.
-It can feel like the person’s body and mind simply stop functioning.
+It can feel like the individual’s body and mind simply stop functioning.
 Everyday tasks — like cleaning, cooking, or leaving the house — may feel impossible.

 Loss of skills